tensorflow/community/rfcs/20191212-keras-categorical-inputs.md

     Output: an int tensor of shape `[batch_size, d1, ..., dm]`

     Example:
       If one input sample is `["a", "c", "d", "a", "x"]` and the vocabulary is ["a", "b", "c", "d"], and a single OOV token is used (`num_oov_tokens=1`), then the corresponding output sample is `[1, 3, 4, 1, 0]`.
 0 stands for an OOV token.
     """
     pass

 `tf.keras.layers.CategoryCrossing`
 CategoryCrossing(PreprocessingLayer):
-"""This layer transforms multiple categorical inputs to categorical outputs by Cartesian product. and hash the output if necessary.
+"""This layer transforms multiple categorical inputs to categorical outputs by Cartesian product, and hash the output if necessary.
-   If any input is sparse, then output is sparse, otherwise dense."""
+   If any of the inputs is sparse, then all outputs will be sparse.
+Otherwise, all outputs will be dense."""

   def __init__(self, depth=None, num_bins=None, name=None, **kwargs):
     """Constructs a CategoryCrossing layer.